Nabanil24/web_scraper_probiotics/README.md

 # web_scraper_probiotics

-## Company Evaluation Framework: Probiotics & Bio-Pharma
+## Company Evaluation Framework: Probiotics

 | Category | What to Look For | Why it Matters |
 | :--- | :--- | :--- |